thejimbirch/catsinmyyard/wp-content/plugins/flamingo/readme.txt

 * Removed inappropriate content from h1 headings.
 * Changed the default format of the export CSV.
 * Introduced the flamingo_csv_value_separator and flamingo_csv_quotation filter hooks to enable customizing CSV output.

-= 1.5 =

-* Tested up to WordPress 4.7.
-* Requires WordPress 4.5 or higher.
-* count() method added to Flamingo_Inbound_Message class.
-* All language files in the languages folder were removed.
-Translations have moved to translate.wordpress.org.